buehler/dotnet-operator-sdk/docs/docs/entities.md

 and picking the first one.
 To overwrite this behaviour, use the
 <xref:KubeOps.Operator.Entities.Annotations.StorageVersionAttribute>.

+> [!WARNING]
-_WARNING_: when multiple <xref:KubeOps.Operator.Entities.Annotations.StorageVersionAttribute>
+> when multiple <xref:KubeOps.Operator.Entities.Annotations.StorageVersionAttribute>
-are used, the system will thrown an error.
+> are used, the system will thrown an error.

 To overwrite a version, annotate the entity class with the attribute.